-3.1 Management Considerations For 2022/2023
+3.1 Management Considerations For 2023/2024

-Estimated median spawning biomass in 2022 in the Strait of Georgia was 78,444 tons, down slightly from the projected pre-fishery biomass last year.
-The forecasted median spawning biomass in 2023 is 68,114 tons (range: 36,412-135,049 tons).
+Estimated median spawning biomass in 2023 in the Strait of Georgia was 80,228 tons, up from the projected pre-fishery biomass last year.
+The forecasted median spawning biomass in 2024 is 80,882 tons (range: 44,040-146,621 tons).

-The Special Use fishery is anticipated to open on November 20, 2022 (delayed from the normal opening date of November 7).
-Science advice provided in the Stock status update with application of management procedures for Pacific Herring (Clupea pallasii) in British Columbia: Status in 2022 and forecast for 2023.
-(September 2022) is used to inform management approaches such as harvest levels, therefore the opening date has been adjusted to consult on these results.
+The Special Use fishery will open on November 30, 2023 (delayed from the normal opening date of November 7).
+Science advice provided in the Stock status update with application of management procedures for Pacific Herring (Clupea pallasii) in British Columbia: Status in 2023 and forecast for 2024.
+(September 2023) is used to inform management approaches such as harvest levels, therefore the opening date has been adjusted to consult on these results.

 Since 2016/17, concerns and observations have been noted regarding recent levels of herring spawn and potential impacts on First Nations food, social, and ceremonial opportunities in the areas south of Dodd Narrows (PFMAs 17-1 to 17-9, portions of 17-16, 17-17, PFMA 18) and the adjacent PFMA, Subarea 29-5.
-These areas have been closed to Special Use fishing since 2019/2020, and they will remain closed for the 2022/2023 season.
+These areas have been closed to Special Use fishing since 2019/2020, and they will remain closed for the 2023/2024 season.
 In 2020/2021, there was a request from First Nations to officially close all of Area 19 given recent levels of herring spawn.
 There has not been any Special Use fishing in Area 19 since 2001 and this year it will remain closed.

-There have been ongoing concerns and observations regarding levels of herring spawn and potential impacts to First Nations food, social and ceremonial opportunities in Area 15, this area will be closed to Special Use fishing for the 2022/2023 season.
+Additionally, there have been ongoing concerns and observations regarding levels of herring spawn and potential impacts to First Nations food, social and ceremonial opportunities in Area 15, and this area will remain closed to Special Use fishing for the 2023/2024 season.

 Due to the COVID-19 pandemic, in 2020/2021, an electronic monitoring program was implemented as an alternative to at sea observers in response to the COVID-19 pandemic.
-The electronic monitoring program will continue to be offered during the 2022/2023 fishing season, and will include the use of video and electronic monitoring systems on board vessels.
+The electronic monitoring program will continue to be offered during the 2023/2024 fishing season, and will include the use of video and electronic monitoring systems on board vessels.